Cornelius Estate Planning Lawyer

 The deceased’s estate will be distributed according to intestate laws if no will exists.
 This leaves more potential for conflict and disagreement among the heirs and ineffective distribution of assets, which can add stress and confusion during an already difficult time.

-All of these decisions can and should be outlined in an estate plan.
-This makes the process much simpler for the executor and ensures that you have control over how your affairs are handled, especially if your wishes differ greatly from the way the state would likely divide your assets.
+All these decisions can and should be outlined in an estate plan.
+This makes the process much simpler for the executive and secures your control over how your affairs are handled, particularly if your wishes differed greatly from the way the state would likely divide your assets.

 Another important element of estate planning is protecting your assets.
 There are many ways to minimize the tax burden and other financial risks for the estate.
 For instance, many people choose to create trusts or utilize rules regarding protected retirement accounts and the IRS’s annual gift tax exclusion rule.
 These tools each have specific guidelines and restrictions, so it’s important to hire an estate planning attorney to help you decide which will work for you.

-You should begin your estate plan by hiring an experienced estate planning attorney in Cornelius who can guide you through the complex planning process and laws.
+You should begin your estate plan by hiring an experienced estate planning attorney in Cornelius, NC who can guide you through the complex planning process and laws.

 Your lawyer can: